emacs-mirror/emacs/mps/manual/source/topic/allocation.rst

 collector might have moved some objects since the new block was reserved.
-The garbage collector traps an allocation point by setting ``ap->limit = 0``, so if this case is found, then the reserved block may have been invalidated or reclaimed, and must be discarded and re-reserved, and the buffer must be refilled.
+The garbage collector traps an allocation point by setting ``ap->limit = 0``, so if this case is found, then the reserved block may have been invalidated, and must be discarded and re-reserved, and the buffer must be refilled.
 The function :c:func:`mps_ap_trip` determines whether or not this case applies, returning true if the block is valid, false if not.

 The *commit* operation thus looks like this::